JuliaGraphs/MultilayerGraphs.jl/README.md

 ## How to Cite

-If you use this package in your work, please cite this repository using the metadata in [`CITATION.bib`](https://github.com/JuliaGraphs/MultilayerGraphs.jl/blob/main/CITATION.bib).
+If you utilize this package in your project, please consider citing this repository using the citation information provided in [`CITATION.bib`](https://github.com/JuliaGraphs/MultilayerGraphs.jl/blob/main/CITATION.bib).
+This will help to give appropriate credit to the [contributors](https://github.com/JuliaGraphs/MultilayerGraphs.jl/graphs/contributors) and support the continued development of the package.

 ## Announcements

+The package and its features were announced on the following platforms:

 - [Discourse](https://discourse.julialang.org/t/ann-multilayergraphs-jl-a-package-to-construct-handle-and-analyse-multilayer-graphs/85988)
 - [Forem](https://forem.julialang.org/inphyt/ann-multilayergraphsjl-a-package-to-construct-handle-and-analyse-multilayer-graphs-3k22)